TobikoData/sqlmesh/docs/quickstart/ui.md

 ## 4. Plan and apply updates
-Preview the impact of the change by clicking the `Run Plan` button in the top right.
+Preview the impact of the change by clicking the green `Plan` button in the top right.

-Click the blue `Run` button in the newly opened pane, and the updated plan information will appear:

 ![Plan pane after running plan with modified incremental model](./ui/ui-quickstart_run-plan-dev-modified.png)

-The `Test` output section notes that `plan` successfully executed the project's test `tests/test_full_model.yaml` with duckdb.

-The `Models` section detects that we directly modified `incremental_model` and that `full_model` was indirectly modified because it selects from the incremental model.
+The `Changes` section detects that we directly modified `incremental_model` and that `full_model` was indirectly modified because it selects from the incremental model.
 SQLMesh understood that the change was additive (added a column not used by `full_model`) and was automatically classified as a non-breaking change.

-The `Backfill` section describes the models requiring backfill, including the incremental model from our start date `2020-01-01`.
-Click the blue `Apply And Backfill` button to apply the plan and execute the backfill:
+The `Backfill` section shows that only `incremental_model` requires backfill.
+Click the blue `Apply Changes And Backfill` button to apply the plan and execute the backfill:

 ![Plan after applying updated plan with modified incremental model](./ui/ui-quickstart_apply-plan-dev-modified.png)

 SQLMesh applies the change to `sqlmesh_example.incremental_model` and backfills the model.
-The `Backfill` section shows that the backfill completed successfully.
+The `Backfilled` section shows that the backfill completed successfully.

 ### 4.1 Validate updates in dev
 You can now view this change by querying data from `incremental_model`.
 Add the SQL query `select * from sqlmesh_example__dev.incremental_model` to the Custom SQL 1 tab in the editor: